Polyaspartic vs Epoxy Garage Floor:

 4. Complete Flake Broadcast: While the base coat is wet, we broadcast a thick layer of vinyl flakes.
 This gives the floor its color, texture, and durability.
 You can see all our Colors and Flake Options To match your home.

-5. Scrape and Top Coat: After a short cure time, we scrape the excess flakes and apply our crystal-clear, UV-stable polyaspartic top coat.
+5. Scrape and Top Coat: After a short cure, we scrape off excess flakes and apply our crystal-clear, UV-stable polyaspartic top coat.
 This locks everything in and gives the floor its final, beautiful, and easy-to-clean finish.

 You can see examples of this process and our finished work in our Gallery.